Christian Giménez (footballer, born 1974): Later years

 In 2005, he moved to Olympique de Marseille.
 At first, Giménez was a regular in Marseille and scored a goal.
 It stayed that way.
 The Argentine failed to score and slipped out of the team.
 After a difficult year he signed a one-year loan agreement with German Bundesliga club Hertha BSC, on 4 August 2006.
 With Hertha things turned for the better, he scored 12 Bundesliga goals in 28 games.
 In April it was revealed that the transfer to Hertha would be made definitive at the end of the season.
 It was reported that the transfer costed one million Euros and that Giménez had signed a three-year contract, which was to run until 2009, but he was sold for double that fee just one month later.
 In August 2007, he was signed by Club Toluca on a three-year contract, but this contract was discontinued early, at the end of Clausura 2008 due to his poor performances.

 In 2008, Giménez signed for Skoda Xanthi, before departing to play on loan by FC Locarno.
 The loan was announced on 16 February 2009 and he returned to Xanthi in the summer of that year, but he left the club.

 As free agent on 4 January 2010, after months without a club he signed for Chacarita Juniors.
 Giménez was released by Chacarita Juniors after the end of the 2009–10 season.

-Private life
+Personal life

 Giménez lives in Argentina, in Buenos Aires.
 He is married and with his wife Natalia has three children Joaquin, was born in Basel, Constantino and Benicio.
 His current job still has a lot to do with playing football.
 He founded his own company called G & G 13 Sport and advises professional players and young players on their next career steps.